 The Dodgers already had one of the best teams in baseball after the 2023 MLB season.
 However, last winter they were able to sign the best player in the game, Shohei Ohtani.
 They then added the most hyped rookie free-agent pitcher ever, Yoshinbobu Yamamoto.
 And they even signed veteran slugger Teoscar Hernandez.

 They have a team built to win it all in 2024 and many more years to come.
-Yet, there is word the team overflowing with talent could add another superstar this winter.
+Yet, there is word the club overflowing with talent could add another superstar this winter.
 On Sunday, New York Post MLB insider Jon Heyman reported the Los Angeles Dodgers “have interest” in pursuing impending free agent Juan Soto after the season.

 How could the Los Angeles Dodgers afford to add Juan Soto’s massive contract?

-It seems absolutely absurd that a team that is already paying the richest contract in MLB history would end up also adding the second richest.
+It seems absolutely absurd that a team that is already paying the richest contract in MLB history would end up adding the second richest.
 However, in his report, Heyman explained how realistic that might actually be.

-As most baseball fans know, Shohei Ohtani’s $700 million contract is filled with deferrals that will pay him a large chunk a decade from now.
+As most baseball fans know, Shohei Ohtani’s $700 million contract is filled with deferrals that will pay him a large chunk of it a decade from now.
 The belief around the game was that he was being paid around $43.7 million.
 That number came via a players union estimate.
 But Heyman claims he is making closer to $30 million a year.

 “But the much larger benefit is the enormous profit the Dodgers are making via sponsorship and marketing opportunities,” Heyman wrote.
 “Two Asian airlines alone sponsor the Dodgers, the LA Times reported.
 Word is, that the club’s profit is actually many times the cost to them of Ohtani’s record contract.”